SatrunsDream/DSC148-Project/README.md

 ## 4. Literature
 * Has your dataset/task been studied by others before?
+    * Yes
 * How the dataset was used?
+    * Predict price
 * Are you working on a brand-new task?
+    * Haven't seen creating rating system for a property's value compared to other properties in their respective market
 * How are other people attacking the same/similar tasks?
+    * We are incorporating predicting expected price which is similar to other people's projects but only using it as a tool for our overall task
 * What is state-of-the-art method in this task or related tasks?
+    * ...
 * Are your conclusions similar or different from existing work?
+    * ...
 * What’s the major novelty of your work?
+    * ...
 Note -> Originally, we had decided to do a 'basic' predict home prices model, however, this has been done billions of times, so we decided to change our question to make it unique.

 ## 5. Result